Icesave/eldhusidhjajoafel/README.md

 1. Protect life - This one protect you form losing a life if you die
 ![alt text](src/imgs/PowerUps/HeartPu.png?raw=true)

 2. Sticky Pitchfork - This one makes your pitchfork stick to the ceiling
 ![alt text](src/imgs/PowerUps/BulletPu.png?raw=true)

-3. Double Pitchfork - This one allows you to shoot two different pitchfork at
+3. Double Pitchfork - This one allows you to shoot two different pitchforks at once
 ![alt text](src/imgs/PowerUps/PulletPlusPu.png?raw=true)

 4. STOP! - This one stops all bad guys for a shot period of time
 ![alt text](src/imgs/PowerUps/StopPu.png?raw=true)